|J BAU||Bauer, Joan||Almost Home|

 It's not easy being the middle child, especially when your dad is a Navy Chief.
 Meet Piper Reed, a spunky nine-year-old who has moved more times than she can count on one hand.
 From Texas to Guam, wherever Piper goes, adventure follows, inspired by her active imagination, free-wheeling spirit, and a bit of sister magic.
 Unlike her older sister, Piper loves being part of a Navy family, and unlike her little sister, Piper is no prodigy genius.
 Piper is Piper - fearless and full of life.

-Also in this series: The Great Gypsy; Piper Reed Gets a Job; Campfire Girl; Piper Reed, Rodeo Star; Piper Reed, Forever Friend; Piper Reed, Clubhouse Queen.
+Also in this series: Piper Reed, the Great Gypsy; Piper Reed Gets a Job; Campfire Girl; Piper Reed, Rodeo Star; Piper Reed, Forever Friend; Piper Reed, Clubhouse Queen.

 |J JAK||Jakubowski, Michele||Sidney and Sydney: Dodgeball, Drama, and Other Dilemmas|